 MAT Multiple Choice Questions

-For more advice on preparing for multiple choice questions, see Chapter 1, Section 10, which gives advice for the MAT short answer questions.
+For more advice on preparing for multiple choice questions, take a look at our guide to the MAT short questions.

 Long Answer Preparation